Fukaya Categories as Categorical Morse Homology: Fukaya category

-A {\em brane structure} on an exact Lagrangian submanifold ${L} \subset M$ is a three-tuple $ (\cE,\alpha,\flat) $ consisting of a flat finite-dimensional $k$-vector bundle $\cE\to L$, along with a grading $\alpha$ (with respect to the given compatible class of bicanonical trivializations) and a pin structure $\flat$.
+A {\em brane structure} on an exact Lagrangian submanifold ${L} \subset M$ is a~three-tuple $ ({\mathcal E},\alpha,\flat) $ consisting of a~f\/lat f\/inite-dimensional $k$-vector bundle ${\mathcal E}\to L$, along with a~grading $\alpha$ (with respect to the given compatible class of bicanonical trivializations) and a~pin structure $\flat$.